 Stephen Grubbs serves as president and CEO of Covenant Health.
 In this position, he is responsible for developing and implementing corporate strategies, system integration and operational performance.
 He brings extensive administrative experience to this role, including his time as president and CEO of Bay Medical Center Sacred Heart Health System in Panama City, Florida, a full-service acute care hospital designated as the region’s level II trauma center with three campuses.
 Grubbs also served as CEO for 368-bed full-service Paris Regional Medical Center in Paris, Texas, and CEO of Regional Hospital of Jackson, Tennessee, part of the Community Health Systems, CHS, network.
 He worked with CHS for 14 years in CEO and CFO roles at hospitals in Tennessee and Pennsylvania.

-Grubbs earned his undergraduate degree in accounting from the University of Kentucky and his MBA from Bethel University.
-He is a member of American College of Healthcare Executives and serves on the Boards of Covenant Health, The Yankee Alliance (regional group purchasing organization) and serves as the chair of the Androcroggin Health, LLC.
-Board.
+Grubbs earned his undergraduate degree in accounting from the University of Kentucky and his Master of Business Administration from Bethel University.
+He is a member of the board of directors for Covenant Health and is chair of the Yankee Alliance of Andover, Massachusetts, a regional group purchasing organization.

 Susan I. Belanger, PhD, MA-HCML, MA-BEHP, RN, NEA-BC, HEC-C serves as the Senior Vice President of Mission Integration and Ethics for Covenant Health.
 In this position, she provides strategic leadership to ensure the mission, values and heritage of Covenant Health are integrated into all aspects of the organization.
 Belanger also serves as the system ethicist.
 In this role, she promotes ethical practice at all levels of the organization with the goal of enhancing ethical awareness in the delivery of high-quality health care.